 Fairy Tales for Adults

-Ron Allison returns with his fourth installment of Fairy Tales for Adults!
-This time, he will be discussing a Russian tale, The Frog Princess, and Grimms’ The Girl Without Hands.
+Ron Allison returns with another installment of Fairy Tales for Adults!
+This time, he will be discussing two Grimms’ stories, The Water of Life and Thousandfurs.

 Mr. Allison’s approach grew out of his long-standing love of European fairy tales and encounters with storytellers who opened up the possibilities of using fairy tales for self-examination among adult audiences.